corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/deployment/corda-configuration-fields.md

   * When `initialiseSchema` is set to `false`, then `initialiseAppSchema` may be set as `VALID` or `NONE` only.
   * *Default:* CorDapp schema creation is controlled with `initialiseSchema`.
 * `runMigration`
   * Boolean on whether to run the database migration scripts at startup.
 In production please keep it false.
-For more information please check [Understanding the node database](../../node/operating/node-database.md).
+For more information please check [Database management scripts](../../cordapps/database-management.md).
 If migration is not run, on startup, the node will check if it's running on the correct database version.
     The property is used only when a node runs against a database other than H2, and it's replaced by the ``initialiseSchema`` property for other databases.
   * *Default:* false
 * `schema`